charanjeet19/EMMNOW/wp-content/plugins/booking/readme.txt

 	* **Translation** Dutch translation [100% completed].
 	* **Fix**.
 Error at WAMP server of not ability to activate the Booking Calendar plugin.
 Server can not load large translation file and show page "This site cant be reached".
 (With php 7.2 or newer) (8.7.3.6)
 	* **Fix**.
 Issue of Daylight Saving Time - in some systems after ~ 29 of March, system generate minus several hours which  show incorrect  selected dates (8.7.3.9)
 	* **Fix**.
-Issue of "Bad Reqest 400" during clicking "Add to Google Calendar" button  in Booking Listing page in some browsers  (8.7.3.10)
+Issue of "Bad Request 400" during clicking "Add to Google Calendar" button  in Booking Listing page in some browsers  (8.7.3.10)
 	* **Fix**.
 Issue of showing warning  "Undefined index" at line 1955 of wpbc-toolbar.php file (8.7.3.14)
 	* **Fix**.
 Issue of showing dates in incorrect language in hints,  while using some translation  plugins,  like WPML (8.7.3.15)
 	* **Fix**.
 Gutenberg editor.
 Issue of showing warning "A future version of React will block javascript...".
 Replaced href="javascript:void(0)" to href="#!"
 (8.7.3.17)